Three Capes Track

 Start walking through eucalypt forest and heath lands.
 After one hour walk, walk across open moorlands with occasional water views.

-A short climb to Arthurs Peak, you will be rewarded with panoramic views over Tasman Sea and Southern Ocean.
+A short climb to Arthurs Peak, with panoramic views over Tasman Sea and Southern Ocean.

 The track zigzags through gum trees, short twisted and sturdy windswept flora of Ellarwey Valley.